-The COVID-19 pandemic is leaving an indelible mark on the way we think about public health and safety, public spaces and the built environment as a whole.
+The COVID-19 pandemic has left an indelible mark on the way we think about public health and safety, public spaces and the built environment as a whole.

 At Gresham Smith, we have a history of tackling challenges by using our Genuine Ingenuity to arrive at solutions that are creative, innovative and workable.
 We have designed this page to help define the conversation—about where we go from here, what the road (or roads) may look like, and what we need to be thinking about along the way.
 We invite you to explore with us.